 Can I get the Missing Google My Business Reviews Back?

-Unfortunately, once Google has removed a review from your Google My Business page, it is gone for good.
+Unfortunately, once Google has removed a review from your Google Business Profile page, it is gone for good.
 There is no getting it back.
 Instead of worrying about getting missing reviews back, focus on getting new 5 star reviews!
 That’s time better spent.

 Before you give up, however, check out tip #25 above to check if your Google My Business page is experiencing a bug.

 Make it part of your regular business process and start backing up your reviews, so you can analyze the reviews and to discover the reason a review is removed in the future.
-When you get that notification email of a new Google My Business review, copy the review and the details.
+When you get that notification email of a new Google Business Profile review, copy the review and the details.
 When you notice a drop in your number of reviews, take a look through your reviews to figure out which one(s) was deleted.

 Sign up for our email series about online business reviews, and we’ll give you a copy of our Google My Business review backup template – along with many more great tips for getting great online reviews from your customers.

-You shouldn’t worry too much if few of your Google My Business reviews disappear.
+You shouldn’t worry too much if few of your Google Business Profile reviews disappear.
 Focus on running your business and providing great service and products, then ask happy customers to leave a review of your business.
 It’s good practice to backup and monitor your reviews, then perform an audit when reviews go missing, but don’t lose any sleep over it.
 Just go out there and get another great review to replace the one that disappeared.
 It should be pretty simple – you’re great at what you do!
 Keep doing it.
 Let the little stuff take care of itself.

 If you really can’t let it go – or it’s really bad – we can audit your business profiles to discover why your reviews are disappearing.